freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 891.1

-The double parenthesis perfomed the calculation, changing the value of `I` from `0` to `1`.
+The double parenthesis performed the calculation, changing the value of `I` from `0` to `1`.
 Enter `help let` in the terminal to see the operators you can use with the double parenthesis.

 #### HINTS